 List the primary tasks for each, start/end dates, what each package + rate includes, any payment details, a client testimonial, and a link to your portfolio.

-Once you have a Summary of Services finished, save it as a PDF and then list the packages/offerings on your Hire Me page.
+Once you have a master list of VA services you can use this to help create the packages/offerings on your Hire Me page.

 If you don’t have a Services page of some kind it’s time to set one up.
 This can be called a “work with me” page, “hire me” page, or anything else.

 You want to give potential clients a place to view your offerings and see if you’re a good fit, as well as making it stupidly easy for them to contact you.
 The fewer clicks the better!

 Two examples of converting Service pages:

 - Check out Kristin’s Hire Me page.
 She’s a coaching client of mine and we worked on clearly defining her packages, optimizing her page, and setting her rates.
 And because of this she recently had her best income month yet!

 - My Hire Me page is optimized for the search term “virtual assistant” so when anyone types that phrase into Google, my page is one of the first results.